EthanC2/random-array-generator/README.md

 # random-array-generator
 This project was a product of a need for a vast amount of randomly-generated for testing my code in my algorithms class.
-I used C++17's _if constexpr_ to reduce the size of the class where it wasn't needed.
-If you don't want to use C++17, then just remove all instances of _constexpr_ with `:%s/constexpr//g` (Vim).
+I used C++17's _if constexpr_ to reduce the size of the class where it wasn't needed as well as _noexcept_ to allow for more optimizations.
+If you don't want to use C++17, then just remove all instances of _constexpr_ and _noexcept_ uses with `:%s/constexpr//g` and `:%s/noexcept//g` (Vim).

 ## Project Summary
 The _Dataset\<T, size, distT\>_ class is a wrapper around an array along with some convenience methods and support for random data generation of various types (random, sorted,